Graduate Teaching Awards

 Undergraduate and/or graduate student letters/statements of support for the nominee.
 Please combine all supporting documentation as one PDF.

-The portfolio should be no longer than six (6) pages, double-spaced, 12-point font that includes the following components:
+The portfolio should be no longer than six (6) pages, double-spaced, 12-point font with 1-inch margins that includes the following components:

-- Statement of teaching philosophy: the applicant should convey their core ideas about being an effective teacher. share their beliefs and values related to teaching and learning and discuss their goals and the methods or strategies they use to achieve those goals.
+The nominee should convey their core ideas about being an effective teacher, share their beliefs and values related to teaching and learning, and discuss their goals and the methods or strategies they use to achieve those goals.

-- Evidence of instructional design for improved student learning: the applicant should convey their experience as an instructor, explain how they have used instructional design to develop learning materials, experiences, and environments that promote better student learning.
-This could include content production, learning activities, student-instructor interaction, peer-to-peer interaction, effective assessments and so on.
+The nominee should explain how they have used instructional design to develop learning materials, experiences, and environments that promote better student learning through their experience as an instructor.
+This could include content production, learning activities, student-instructor interaction, peer-to-peer interaction, and effective assessments, among others.

-- Evidence of effective student/colleague mentoring: the applicant should describe their experience with mentoring students outside of the classroom, either related to the course or in other settings.
-Additionally, the applicant should describe any experience they have with mentoring peers or colleagues in the context of teaching.
+The nominee should describe their experience with mentoring students outside of the classroom, either related to the course or in other settings.
+Additionally, the nominee should describe any experience they have with mentoring peers or colleagues in the context of teaching.

-- Evidence of professional development: the applicant should explain or describe how they have used professional development opportunities to grow in their teaching excellence.
+The nominee should explain or describe how they have used professional development opportunities to grow in their teaching excellence.
+If applicable, the nominee should also convey how they have aligned professional development in the feedback they have received on their teaching?

 - Strength of the letters of recommendation from faculty and/or students